Tuition Related Definitions

 Wellness (Health) Fee – This fee is assessed each semester on a per-credit basis to support student wellness services, including the Center for Health and Well-Being; the Counseling Center; the Office of Alcohol, Tobacco, and Other Drugs; Fitness

-and Recreation; Health AWAREness; the Haven Project; Nutrition Connection; Disability Services; and Athletics.
+and Recreation; Health and Wellness Promotion; the Haven Project; Nutrition Connection; Disability Services; and Athletics.

 Legal Guardianship: Legal guardianship is a state court process which results in an order of guardianship.
 Notary certified statements of guardianship are not acceptable documents of legal guardianship.